simonemberton/Introduction_to_Creative_Coding/Week_01/README.md

 </p>

-- OK, now simply follow the same instructions as on the [Get Started](https://p5js.org/get-started/) page to re-create your sketch on your local machine:
+- OK, now simply follow the same instructions as on the [Get Started](https://p5js.org/get-started/) page to re-create your sketch on your local machine

+- Each time you edit sketch.js in VS code, make sure you save it, then hit the refresh button in your web browser to see the results:

 <p align="center">
 <img src="./images/final_local.gif" alt="Final_Local" width="50%"/>